-- 1. The programme includes the Bachelor's degree audit, with a study load of 180 credits.
+- 1. The programme has a study load of 180 credits.
 This includes the first academic year, with a study load of 60 credits, which is concluded with a binding recommendation on the continuation of studies.
 The second and third academic years have a combined study load of 120 credits.
-This phase includes a minor with a study load of 30 credits. - 2.
-As a component of the programme, the minor includes the following variants: - a.
+This phase includes a minor with a study load of 30 credits.
+The programme includes the Bachelor's degree audit. - 2.
+As a component of the programme, the minor could include the following variants: - a.
 Thematic minor, as approved by the university, - b.
 Self-composed minor, as approved by the Board of Examiners. - 3.
-The Bachelor's degree audit is concluded with a final test or assignment.
-This test or assignment demonstrates that the student possesses and is able to apply the knowledge, insight and skills acquired in the degree programme. - 4.
-The degree programme is described in the appendix "programme specifics BSc Nanobiology", along with the courses, including the study load, number of contact hours and form of examination of each course, as well as the programming of the examination and the language. - 5.
-The actual design of the education is elaborated in greater detail in the study guide.
+The Bachelor's degree programme is concluded with a Bachelor's thesis project.
+This thesis project serves to prove that the student has a good command of, and is able to apply, all the knowledge, insight and skills gained during the Bachelor's phase. - 4.
+The degree programme is described in the appendix "programme specifics BSc Nanobiology", along with the courses, including the study load, number of contact hours and form of examination of each course, as well as the language. - 5.
+The actual design of the education is elaborated in greater detail in the study guide, including learning goals and form and scheduling of the exams.
+Changes due to unforeseen circumstances will be published in the study guide prior to the start of the teaching period in which a course is scheduled.